KingCatherine/KingCatherine.github.io/_posts/2025-07-25-litreview.md

        style="width:70%;height:auto;margin-bottom:0.6em;">
   <br>
   We reviewed over 450 academic papers on misinformation interventions across user, platform, and policy levels.
-Discover what’s been studied the most and the overlooked strategies that deserve more attention.
+Using bibliometric analysis, we discovered what’s been studied the most and the overlooked strategies that deserve more attention.
 ---

 <figure style="text-align: center; margin-top: 1em; margin-bottom: 1em;">